This article is provided by Kieri Solutions, a CMMC C3PAO candidate. Thanks to them for sharing some of the secret sauce!

 Check our resources page for links to free policy templates.
 The problem with the free templates available right now is that they don’t describe each practice for CMMC individually.
 This is a requirement for CMMC Maturity Level 2 and above.

-Kieri Solutions offers a full set of documentation designed for CMMC Level 2 and 3 which specifically address each practice and build evidence as part of their consulting services.
+Kieri Solutions offers a full set of documentation designed for CMMC Level 2 and 3 which specifically address each practice and help you build evidence.
 There are other paid vendors that sell policies written for the CMMC.
 No matter what, you need to budget some time to customize the policies to fit your exact business, and plan to bring in your high level executives to support and enforce the policies.

 Q: Should I sign up for a Compliance Platform?